The Presidential Working Group (PWG) was created in September 2019 with a defined charge:

 - Title IX is an equity statute.
 We believe the Office of Access, Equity, & Title IX exists as a neutral resource to all community members, no matter their role or position in the process.
 This belief is informed and supported by the guidance issued by the U.S. Department of Education.

-- The Social Justice Center, however, rightfully takes an advocacy stance, noting that the historical mistreatment of survivors of sexual misconduct requires us to undertake the work now to ensure that survivors are treated respectfully and with a trauma-informed perspective.
+- The Social Justice Collaborative, however, rightfully takes an advocacy stance, noting that the historical mistreatment of survivors of sexual misconduct requires us to undertake the work now to ensure that survivors are treated respectfully and with a trauma-informed perspective.

 - While the PWG acknowledges that claims of bias on both sides are prevalent among Title IX cases, the PWG is concerned that the current placement of the Office of Access, Equity, & Title IX could create an appearance of partiality.

 At this time, the PWG understands that it is generally preferred to keep the reporting structure as it currently exists.
-However, because of the possibility of a perceived misalignment between the mission of the Social Justice Center and the function of the Office of Access, Equity, & Title IX, there may be a time in future, perhaps as the College evolves and organizational units shift, to consider an alternative reporting structure.
+However, because of the possibility of a perceived misalignment between the mission of the Social Justice Collaborative and the function of the Office of Access, Equity, & Title IX, there may be a time in future, perhaps as the College evolves and organizational units shift, to consider an alternative reporting structure.
 The new regulations have a particular emphasis on avoiding any real or perceived bias, which is of course an important value at the College already.
 Accordingly, everyone involved in the process of addressing PBIV reports should redouble efforts to demonstrate access and equality as we move ahead.

 - Establish Ongoing PBIV Process Update Standards